 Not so local

 We have not been able to source everything locally, our smartply for example, came from the Czech Republic.
-Not great!
+Approximately a 1000 mile trip with an estimated carbon cost of 0.44 Tons – Not great!

 There have been other more subtle design choices that have allowed us to use more local materials.
 An example of this is how we have sheeted the roof.
 The conventional way is to use 18mm ply sheets, usually shipped across the country, if not Europe.
 We have opted to use larch planks from our local saw mill – It takes longer to build, but the environmental impact is far reduced.